Accelerometers: A comprehensive guide to applications and techniques in vibration measurements

 The main types of accelerometers include:

-• Piezoelectric accelerometers use a sensing crystal to which a seismic weight is attached.
-When the sensor experiences acceleration, the weight exerts force on the crystal, generating an electrical charge proportional to the force and, thus, the acceleration.
-This high-impedance signal can be measured directly or amplified and conditioned by electronic circuits.
-They are widely used in machine vibration measurements.
+• Piezoelectric accelerometers: Use a sensing crystal to which a seismic mass is attached.
+When the sensor experiences acceleration, the mass exerts force on the crystal, generating an electrical charge proportional to the acceleration.
+This high-impedance signal can be measured directly or conditioned by electronic circuits.
+Piezoelectric accelerometers are commonly used in industrial vibration measurements and high-frequency applications.

-• Strain gauge accelerometers use strain gauges attached to a structure that deforms under acceleration.
+• Strain gauge accelerometers: These devices use strain gauges attached to a structure that deforms under acceleration.
 This deformation changes the resistance of the strain gauges, which is measured using a bridge circuit.
-A modern strain gauge accelerometer typically uses a silicon or foil strain gauge deposited on or bonded to an element that flexes with the movement of a seismic mass.
-These accelerometers can measure accelerations down to zero Hertz, making them suitable for static measurements.
-They are widely used in the automotive industry for safety applications such as anti-lock braking systems, airbag deployment, and traction control systems.
+Strain gauge accelerometers are ideal for measuring static and low-frequency accelerations and are commonly used in automotive safety systems like ABS and traction control.

 A vibration accelerometer can measure: